Opening a Practice Checklist

 Working with Physiotherapist Assistants (PTAs)

-Ensure that the billing system in place allows for names and job titles of PTAs to appear on patient invoices.
+Ensure the billing system in place allows for names and job titles of PTAs to appear on patient invoices.

 Advertising